Surge protectors and fuses

 switch back to get the power working again.

 Photo: A modern fusebox like this one, made by Wylex, uses trip-switches instead

 of fuse wire or cartridges.
-The left photo shows the entire fusebox; the right photo shows a close-up
+The first photo shows the entire fusebox; the second one shows a close-up

 of the trip switches.
 If there's too much current flowing in one of the circuits, the switch for that

 circuit flips over and cuts off the electricity.
 You can restore the power by flipping the switch back again (after

 correcting whatever caused the problem).
 Half the circuits in this fusebox are fitted with automatic